xiuql/BDSIM4CEPC/manual/source/model_description.rst

 * unary operators +, -, are valid
 * boolean operators <, >, <=, >=, <>, == are valid
 * every expression **must** end with a semi-colon;
-* no name can begin with a number
+* no variable name can begin with a number

 The following functions are provided